-EXPLAINER: Ukraine shows how not all ‘invasions’ are equal
+EXPLAINER: Deciding when to use ‘invasion’ label in Ukraine

 NATO Secretary General Jens Stoltenberg was equally explicit.

-“We saw last night that further Russian troops moved into the Donbas into parts of Donetsk and Luhansk,” he said Tuesday, referring to the two areas of Ukraine’s eastern Donbas region controlled by Russian-backed separatists.
+“We saw last night that further Russian troops moved into the Donbas into parts of Donetsk and Luhansk, ” he said Tuesday, referring to the two areas of Ukraine’s eastern Donbas region controlled by Russian-backed separatists.
 “What we see now is that a country that is already invaded is suffering further invasion.”

 But not all invasions are viewed as equal.